moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 ---

-#### 11. Review Student Submissions
+#### 13. Review Student Submissions

 **Actor:** Content Creator

 **Main Success Scenario:**
-1. The content creator navigates to "Student Activity" dashboard.
+1. The content creator navigates to "Course Management" dashboard.
+2. The content creator selects a lesson in specific course to review submissions.
-2. The system displays recent submissions for the creator's courses.
+3. The system displays recent submissions for the creator's lesson.
-3. The content creator filters by:
+4. The content creator filters by:
-   - Specific course or exercise
+   - Execution metrics (time/memory)
+   - Test case pass rate
    - Submission date
-   - Grading status (graded/ungraded)
-4. The content creator selects a student submission to review.
+5. The content creator selects a student submission to review.
-5. The system displays:
+6. The system displays:
    - Student information (anonymous option available)
    - Problem statement
    - Student's code solution
    - Test case results
    - Execution metrics
-6. The content creator reviews the code for:
+7. The content creator reviews the code for:
    - Correctness
    - Code quality and style
    - Efficiency
    - Best practices
-7. The content creator provides written feedback.
+8. The content creator provides written feedback.
-8. The content creator can award partial credit if applicable.
-9. The content creator assigns a final grade.
-10. The content creator clicks "Submit Review."
+11. The content creator clicks "Submit Review."
-11. The system saves the review and updates the student's grade.
+12. The system saves the review and updates the student's grade.
-12. The student receives notification with feedback.
+13. The student receives notification with feedback.

 **Alternative Scenarios:**